ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 states, and an appraisal policy that controls how the two are compared.

-Each Attester in general has at least one Attesting Environment and one Target Environment (e.g., hardware, firmware, Operating System, etc.).
+Each Attester in general has at least one Attesting Environment and one Target Environment (e.g., hardware, firmware, operating system, etc.).
 Typically, each Attester has multiple Target Environments, each with their own "claims sets" representing their actual state.